grafana/mimir/pkg/querier/engine/streaming/README.md

 1. query HTTP API handler calls `Query.Close()` to release remaining resources

 [^1]:
-    This isn't strictly correct, as chunks streaming will buffer chunks for some series in memory as they're received over the network, and it ignores the initial memory consumption caused by the non-streaming calls to `Series()`.
+    This isn't strictly correct, as chunks streaming will buffer chunks for some series in memory as they're received over the network, and it ignores the initial memory consumption caused by the non-streaming calls to `SeriesMetadata()`.
     But this applies equally to both engines when used in Mimir.

 [^2]:
     This isn't done in a streaming fashion: all series' labels are loaded into memory at once.
-    In a future iteration of the engine, `Series()` could be made streaming as well, but this is out of scope for now.
+    In a future iteration of the engine, `SeriesMetadata()` could be made streaming as well, but this is out of scope for now.